Semester Projects

 Students interested in a project with the group are kindly requested to send their transcript of records, along with a CV highlighting any relevant experience in cryptography, and either a preferred topic from the proposals below or a description of their interests within cryptography, to the contact noted under Student Projects.

-The student project thus includes prototyping on mobile platforms, implementing cryptographic protocols, and conducting performance tests to assess the application's real-world effectiveness.
-Familiarity with Android and/or iOS app development in general, as well as React Native in particular, would be advantageous.
+Familiarity with subjects such as testing, network security, and Android and/or iOS app development in general would be advantageous.
 However, it is not a strict requirement for highly motivated students eager to learn.

 References